Nishmaa93/Web_Security/README.md

 ```

 3. **Configure environment variables**:
-Create a .env file in the root directory
+-Create a .env file in the root directory
-Add necessary keys such as:
+-Add necessary keys such as:
 DATABASE_URI=your_database_url
 JWT_SECRET=your_secret_key
 API_KEY=your_api_key